Connect with us

 Walton Goggins as The Ghoul in Fallout/Amazon Prime

-In the past, Goggins has said that the procedure to become The Ghoul for Fallout initially took five hours to complete in the makeup chair with special effects artist Jake Garber before finally being cut down to one hour and 45 minutes by the season’s end.
+Goggins related previously how the procedure to become The Ghoul for Fallout initially took five hours in the makeup chair with special effects artist Jake Garber to complete before finally being cut down to one hour and 45 minutes by the season’s end.

 “I couldn’t close my eyes.
 I had to sit in one place the whole time.
 So I just would put on a Western and just did research,” Goggins told The Wrap.
 “He got so good at it that I said, ‘Man, you need to take a little more time’ because some of these movies we were watching were like two and a half hours long.”

-Goggins’ co-star Ella Purnell, who plays main protagonist Lucy, an idealistic yet naive Vault dweller also gave an update on Fallout Season 2’s production during the MegaCon Orlando 2025 panel.
+Goggins’ co-star Ella Purnell, who plays main protagonist Lucy, an idealistic yet naive Vault dweller gave her own update of Fallout Season 2’s production during the MegaCon Orlando 2025 panel.

 “It’s going to be really good, I think.
 It’s a wild ride.
 It’s a wild ride.
 I’m really exhausted.
 We’re working really well to get it out on time.”
 She added, “no one’s going to be able to predict what happens.
 There’s some big twists this time around.”

-Purnell also shared her thoughts on seeing The Ghoul for the first time.
+Purnell also shared her reaction to seeing Goggins as The Ghoul for the first time.

 Ella Purnell as Lucy in Fallout/Amazon Prime